AlexisNavarro/server/README.md

 When the passwords match, then now its time to create a token by using the **jwt from the jsonwebtoken** import which will give the logged in user a user id and a secret string for added security.
 ## Middleware Directory

 Purpose of this Directory is to be able to verify the token that is attached to the user account which was done in the Controllers Directory auth.js.
 To begin, the auth.js file in the middleware directory there exists a veriyToken variable that will first need to receive the "Authorization" header from the request from the frontend.
 In the case that the token doesn't exist then the backend will send a status 403 code to the backend.

+With that first section done, then the backend needs to check if the token starts with "Bearer" if it does then we slice the token from the 7 position to the end of the token, basically taking everything from the right side of the bearer which we recieved from the front end.

+Then the backend needs to verify the token using the **jwt.verfify()** command which will be using the token we obtained and the JWT_Secret string.
+Assuming the token is verified then the backend assigns the req.user the verified status, once done the backend will use the **next()** command to proceed to the next step of the function.

 ## Models Directory